vshn/appcat/README.md

 can be added to a function-io.
 For instance, in `vshn-postgres-func` there are multiple transformation go functions such as `url` or `alerting`.

 To add a new function to PostgreSQL by VSHN:

-- Create a new package under `./functions/`.
+- Create a new package under `./pkg/comp-functions/functions/` in case one does not exist for a composition.
-- Create a go file and add a new transform go function to the list in `./cmd/<your-new-function-io>`.
-- Implement the actual `Transform()` go function by using the helper functions from `runtime/desired.go` and `runtime/observed.go`.
+- Implement a `Transform()` go function by using the helper functions from `runtime/desired.go` and `runtime/observed.go`.
-- Register the transform go function in the `main.go`.
+- Add a new transform go function to the `images` variable in `./cmd/grpc.go`.
-- Create a new app.go under `./cmd/<your-new-function-io>` and define a new `AppInfo` object.

-This architecture allows us to run all the functions with a single command.
-But for debugging and development purpose it's possible to run each function separately, by using the `--function` flag.

-### Manually testing a function
-To test a function you can leverage the FunctionIO file in the `./test` folder.

-`cat test/function-io.yaml | go run cmd/vshn-postgres-func/main.go --function myfunction > test.yaml`

 ### Usage of gRPC server - local development + kind cluster

 entrypoint to start working with gRPC server is to run:
 ```
-go run main.go -socket default.sock
+go run main.go start grpc --socket default.sock
 ```

 it will create a socket file in Your local directory which is easier for development - no need to set permissions and directory structure.